Katingale/web-dev-hw/assignment-09/README.md

  Top-right: #71a081;
  bottom-left: #BE531F;
  bottom-right: #CF838C;

 *Free Response: Summarize your work cycle for this assignment.*

 This was the first assignment I really struggled with.
 I was fumbling around with tables and padding and absolute positions and finally my partner sent me [this MDN link](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Alignment/Box_Alignment_in_Flexbox) and tried to teach me about Flexbox.
-I'm still figuring it out, but it seems so helpful for centering and positioning boxes and I finally got this assignment to work.
+I'm still figuring it out, but it seems so helpful for centering and positioning boxes.
+I started over in a new folder finally got this assignment to work.